harichristensen/MazeProject/README.txt

 Purpose:
 I created this code to create a maze, display the maze, solve the maze, and then display the solved maze.
-While it is not completely finished, this project highlights my ability to use the model view format and solve a problem using recursion.
+While it is not completely finished, this project highlights my ability to use the model view control format and solve a problem using recursion.

 My thoughts while making this project: